hectoragr/frontend-nanodegree-feedreader/README.md

 When you first load the page you will see the feed from Udacity's blog, and the navitagion menu is hidden.

-You can then navigate to the next sections:
+You can then navigate to the next sections

-### Udacity's blog
+### Udacity blog
 Returns the last 10 entries in the main blog for [Udacity](https://blog.udacity.com)

 ### CSS Tricks